-There are so many flavour combinations that you can use for the filling.
+There are so many flavour combinations that you can use for the devilled egg filling.
 Everything from mayo, spices, flavoured olive oils, to additions of fresh herbs, olives, cut up pickles…and even smoked salmon.
 Really it’s a huge outlet for your creative imagination to run wild.
 Not only can you play around with the “insides” you can have fun with the outside of the egg too.

 When my kids were younger (like much younger) we really enjoyed decorating Easter eggs in all those fun colours.
-That is where the inspiration of these eggs came from.
+That is where the inspiration for these eggs came from.
 I wanted to make them even more attractive on that hors d’oeuvre platter.

 It really is a simple process, and the fun thing is that you can actually change the colours to match a holiday theme.
 Green is great for occasions like Halloween, Christmas, St. Patrick’s Day and even Easter.
 How about red for Christmas, Valentine’s Day or even Canada Day.
-For this version I chose a green theme…for inside and out.
+For this version, I chose a green theme…for inside and out.

-For the dye I just used regular Wilton food colouring paste.
+For the dye, I just used regular Wilton food colouring paste.
 If you cannot use regular food colouring you can get a green colour from extracting chlorophyll from food such as parsley or spinach.
-This is how most pastas are coloured.
+This is how most pasta are coloured.
 For a video link on this process click here.
 If it is a red colouring you are looking for you can get that by boiling some beets and reserving the liquid.

 Hard boil some eggs.
 While they are boiling get your colouring water ready.
 I used a glass bowl to prevent the dye from discolouring a plastic bowl.
 Once the eggs are boiled and you have cooled them slightly in cold water, take each egg and make some small cracks in the shell all around the egg.
 Place the eggs fully submerged into the coloured water.
 I left mine covered in the fridge overnight.